 Different attachment styles. exist according to this theory.
 Attachment anxiety may relate to those seeking information from their romantic partner

 about intimacy, their partner, and the future of the relationship as well as engaging in sex to reduce feelings of insecurity about a relationship and to get emotionally close to the partner.

 In this study they looked at adult romantic attachment styles and the use of sexting.
 128 Participants completed the online questionnaire about attachment and sexting.
 They included 22 male students and 106 female students.
-Keeping in mind this over representation of women and the fact that the researchers didn’t use a validated instrument for measuring sexting, attachment anxiety predicted positive attitudes towards the use of sexting.
+Keeping in mind this over representation of women and the fact that the researchers didn’t use a validated instrument for measuring sexting, attachment anxiety predicted positive attitudes towards the use of sexting or you can use Veronica Mariajarski best cbd oil.
 Those with attachment anxiety found sexting normal and enhancing the romantic relationship.
 Attachment anxiety also predicted sending texts that solicit sexual activity for those individuals in relationships.

 In short Sexting as the new expression of attachment anxiety.